-Delaware Valley University (DelVal), its Small Business and Entrepreneurship Center (SBEC) and the Central Bucks Chamber of Commerce (CBCC) are planning another Spark Bowl, a competition for entrepreneurs, innovative businesses and nonprofit organizations.
-Teams will address social, consumer or business-oriented challenges in and around Bucks County, with innovative problem-solving ideas to support the economic growth and prosperity of our communities.
+Delaware Valley University's Small Business & Entrepreneurship Center (SBEC) and the Central Bucks Chamber of Commerce (CBCC) announce the first annual Spark bowl Competition for entrepreneurs, innovative businesses and non-profit organizations to address the social, consumer and business-oriented challenges in and around Bucks County, with innovative problem-solving ideas to support the economic growth and prosperity of our communities.

 Entrepreneurs, existing new businesses and nonprofit organizations in Bucks County are encouraged to apply now.
 Existing businesses must be less than or equal to 36 months old as of August 31, 2020, to be eligible to enter.